 Vice Provost for Academic Affairs Sally McMillan addresses policies regarding end of the semester procedures for UT Knoxville faculty, staff, and students.

 The university has converted the way students evaluate their instructors to a completely web-based, online system.
 It is expected to save 1.25 tons of paper each year, reducing overall costs and saving countless hours of staff time.
 Students received the first invitation to complete the surveys about their instructors on Monday.
 The SAIS system is now open through December 2.

 There are just a few days left to complete UT’s employee engagement survey.
 The statewide survey wraps up on Tuesday, November 15.
 Response rates are at 44 percent across the UT system and at 43 percent on the Knoxville campus.
 This is a great response rate, but there is still time to get those numbers higher.

 Ten faculty members from the School of Architecture received awards last month from the East Tennessee Chapter of the American Institute of Architects.
 The highest honors, the Honor Citation Awards, were given for three projects: “The Ghost Houses, Phase I,” “A New Norris House,” and the “O’Dell Residence.”

 Faculty and staff can expect to get an electronic survey about the type of information that they store on their computer desktop, laptop, tablet, or other devices registered to the UT network.
 The survey is part of a new sensitive data review process designed to ensure that UT complies with state and federal laws and regulations.

-The 2011-12 Campus Chest campaign wrapped up its official final week with pledges totaling $480,507 or 81.44 percent of the $590,000 goal.
-The campaign has been extended for another week to provide additional opportunity for employees to make pledges.
+The University of Tennessee is now at 95.8 percent of its 2011-12 Campus Chest goal.
+The campaign has been extended for one final week to provide additional opportunities for employees to make pledges or one-time donations.